 Our groups often extend their learning by exploring our community through field trips.
 Preschoolers either venture out into the local community or community neighbors are welcomed into the program to share their knowledge and experiences with our children.
-Parents are encouraged and welcome to come along, and even to share their experiences and/or cultural background.
+Parent volunteers are encouraged and welcome to come along, with proper clearances and even to share their experiences and/or cultural background.

 Strong communication between teachers and parents is especially critical in childcare.
-Here are DCDC we use the Brightwheel App.
+Here at DCDC we use the Brightwheel App.
 Our teachers will complete a daily report for infants, toddlers, and preschoolers that parents can view right on their smartphones.
-These reports are intended to provide an easy way to make sure important information is being shared on a daily basis.
+These reports are intended to provide an easy way to ensure important information is being shared on a daily basis.
 The reports discuss such things as what your child ate at mealtimes, how they napped, diaper/bathroom habits, and a personal message to you about your child’s day.
-Parents and teachers are able to message each other to keep update on their child’s progress.
+Parents and teachers are able to message each other to keep up to date on their child’s progress.

 Our staff works hard at establishing good rapport with the families of children in their class.
 “Getting to Know You” meetings are held within the first few weeks of enrollment.
 Also Center Adjustment Reports are shared between the teachers and parents each time a child transitions between classrooms, so the teacher and parents can establish a solid relationship.

-Three times a year, developmental assessments of your child are completed using the OUNCE for Infants and Toddlers and the Work Sampling for Preschoolers, and are reviewed twice a year with the family.
-Other relevant work is typically shared with families at this time, too.
+Conferences are offered twice a year, in the Fall and Spring.
+Throughout the year developmental assessments of your child are completed using the OUNCE for Infants and Toddlers and the Work Sampling for Preschoolers, these are reviewed with the family as well as other relevant work.
 Conferences are a good time for parents and teachers to discuss your child’s development, and for the teacher to gather information that will help him or her to support you as the parent.
 Teachers are also available on an as-needed basis whenever you have a question or concern.